Former Shrewsbury College student makes history

-Gina Evans, Performing Arts lecturer at Shrewsbury College said, “Will was and still is an exceptional student, we are proud of his achievements, both with us here at the College and since leaving last year.
+Gina Evans, Performing Arts teacher at Shrewsbury College said, “Will was and still is an exceptional student, we are proud of his achievements, both with us here at the College and since leaving last year.
 His hard work and dedication to the industry are a credit to him.

 “We are proud of the relationship we continue to have with the students when they leave the College, we have an extensive alumni which we are continuing to build.
 We keep in regular contact with a lot of our past students through social media, email and we regularly see former students popping in to the college and getting involved with lessons.”

 She added: “I think I can speak for the whole department when I wish Will every luck for what we are sure will be an exciting and successful future.”

 The live events production degree equips students with the creative and technical skills needed to succeed in the backstage sector – the emphasis is very much on practical learning.